 And maybe, just maybe, some of them have attempted to try to negotiate a bargain in order to do it.

 With just about the results you might expect.

 We have been given every reason to believe that in the Potterverse, Merlinus Ambrosius was a real person.

 Adding demons to the equation opens the likelihood that at least a few wizards over the ages would be sure to have gotten the same bright idea.
 But the fact that we have heard nothing of demon handling, even among the darkest of Dark wizards suggests that the inability to keep demons under control for any significant amount of time is not a Squib thing, but a human thing.
 And that it is widely understood in the magical community that trying to bargain with demons is a Really Bad Idea, that no one with a brain in their head would attempt.

 Or is it?
 Just what was the nature of the Ministry’s deal with the Dementors?

 One thing that we do know, however, is that at a certain point in our own world’s History a long-established understanding that to perform magic is perfectly acceptable so long as there is no traffic with demons involved began to give way to the view that to perform magic was not possible without the assistance of demons.

 This shift in the paradigm did not happen overnight but once it was in play, it slowly gathered support as time went on.

-And just when did this new perception of the nature of magic begin to take hold in the public perception?
+And just when did this new perception of the nature of magic begin to take hold in the public understanding?

 It took hold during what is now referred to as the early Middle Ages.